Dawson City Nuggets: Background

 The Nuggets issued a Stanley Cup challenge against the reigning champion Ottawa Hockey Club, known at the time as "The Silver Seven", in the summer of 1904.
 Ottawa accepted the challenge in October.
 The Dawson City team was sponsored and managed by the Klondike entrepreneur Joseph W. Boyle, and it was composed of men from the mining camps during the tail-end of the Yukon gold rush.
-Dawson City had two former elite hockey players, Weldy Young who had played for Ottawa in the 1890s and Randy McLennan who had played for Queen's College against the Montreal Victorias in the challenge of 1895.
+Dawson City had two former elite hockey players, Weldy Young, who had played for Ottawa in the 1890s, and Randy McLennan, who had played for Queen's College against the Montreal Victorias in the challenge of 1895.
 Other players were selected from other Dawson City clubs.

-Dawson City's challenge was accepted in the summer of 1904 by the Stanley Cup trustees, scheduled (inauspiciously) to start on Friday, January 13, 1905.
+The Stanley Cup trustees accepted Dawson City's challenge in the summer of 1904, with a scheduled start on Friday, January 13, 1905.
 It was to be a best-of-three series.
 The date of the challenge meant that Young had to travel later, as he had to work in a federal election that December, and meet the club in Ottawa.
 Some historians have since questioned why Dawson City was even granted a chance at the Cup, as Dawson City had won no championships and did not belong to any recognized senior league.
 On the other hand, Ottawa had considerable championship experience, having defeated all challengers since winning the Stanley Cup in March 1903.

 To get to Ottawa, 4,000 miles (6,400 km) away, the Dawson City club would have to get to Whitehorse (which was approximately 600 km away) by sled, catch a train from there to Skagway, Alaska, then catch a steamer to Vancouver, and a train from there to Ottawa.
-On December 18, 1904 several players set out by dog sled and the rest left the next day by bicycle for a 330-mile trek to Whitehorse.
-At first the team made good progress, but the weather turned warm enough to thaw the trail, meaning the players had to walk several hundred miles.
+On December 18, 1904, several players set out by dog sled, and the rest left the next day by bicycle for a 330-mile trek to Whitehorse.
+At first, the team made good progress, but the weather warmed enough to thaw the trail, meaning the players had to walk several hundred miles.
 The team spent the nights in roadhouses along the trail.
 At Whitehorse, the weather turned bad, causing the trains not to run for three days, causing the Nuggets to miss their steamer in Skagway.
 The next one could not dock for three days due to the ice buildup.
 The club found the sea journey treacherous, causing seasickness amongst the team.
 When the steamer reached Vancouver, the area was too fogged in to dock, and the steamer docked in Seattle.
 The team from there caught a train to Vancouver, and finally left Vancouver on January 6, 1905, arriving in Ottawa on January 11.
-However Young would not arrive in Ottawa on time to play for Dawson.
+However, Young would not arrive in Ottawa on time to play for Dawson.

 Despite the difficult journey, the Ottawa squad refused to change the date of the first game, only two days away.
 Otherwise, Ottawa was hospitable.
 The Klondikers received a huge welcome at the train station, had a welcoming dinner, and used the Ottawa Amateur Athletic Club's rooms for the duration of their stay.